Ourimbah railway station

 Ourimbah railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
 It serves the northern Central Coast suburb of Ourimbah opening on 15 August 1887.
 The station had passing loops and a freight yard that were removed in March 1993.

 The station was upgraded with lifts added in August 2021.

-Platforms & services
+Platforms and services

 Ourimbah has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
 Peak-hour services travel from Central to Wyong via the North Shore line.

 Transport links

-Busways operate two routes via Ourimbah station:
+Busways operates two bus routes via Ourimbah station, under contract to Transport for NSW: